slague/block_builder_challenge/README.md

 ```

 `+mv [slot1] [slot2]`
-Moves a block to the specified slot.
-If the spot does not exist, it resizes the arm and moves the block.
+Moves a block from slot1 to slot2.
+If the slot2 does not exist, it resizes the arm and moves the block.
+(If both slots exist, it works the same as mv).
 This counts as one command.
 When it is replayed or undone, both the move and resize are replayed/undone together.
-Note: If there is not a block in [slot1] the arm will still be resized to create [slot2], however, no blocks will be moved.
+Note: If there is not a block in [slot1] to move, the arm will not be resized to create [slot2].

 Example:
 `+mv 2, 4` resizes the arm and moves a block.